Complete University Guide (2024)

 All of our modules have Virtual Learning Environment (VLE) websites where all crucial materials — reading lists, handouts, discussion boards — are always accessible.

 We have our own departmental e-Lab for the teaching and study time of our students.
 Here you will have access to a variety of resources, including specialist linguistics software, collections of text and speech, and online language-learning materials.
+Our Forensic Speech Science Lab houses specialist software for analysis of speech and audio recordings.

 You will be based in the Department of Language and Linguistic Science on Campus West.
 Most of your contact hours will be in Vanbrugh College, with some additional teaching on Campus West.